Brett Kavanaugh’s First and Highest Loyalty Is to the Right-Wing Machine

 An interview with the house that Roger Ailes and Bill Shine and Bill O’Reilly helped build is far from the optimal, neutral forum to clear one’s name of sexual wrongdoing, let alone the place a respected jurist would book himself for vindication.
 But this is the Trump era.
 And we’re talking about Brett Kavanaugh here, a lifelong Republican and partisan who has his own dossier of questionable practices in the quest to get judges confirmed to the federal bench.
 If he were the one running point on his own nomination, there’s little doubt he’d have this go down any other way.

-With his credibility on the line, and yet another story making the rounds that impugns his image as high school choirboy, Kavanaugh now shoulders the heavy burden of truthfulness about his past.
+With his credibility on the line, and yet another story making the rounds that impugns his image as high-school choirboy, Kavanaugh now shoulders the heavy burden of truthfulness about his past.